 Studies may start during any term.
-Admission is determined by a formula which includes the applicant's Graduate Record Exam (GRE) scores and grade-point average (GPA).
-In general, applicants are expected to have the equivalent of a 3.0 or higher GPA (on a 4.0 scale) overall.
+Admission is based on the applicant's grade point average (GPA) and supporting materials (e.g. letters of recommendation).
+The Graduate Record Exam (GRE) is not mandatory, but applicant's may submit scores as part of supporting materials.
+In general, applicants are expected to have the equivalent of a 3.0 or higher overall GPA (on a 4.0 scale).

-Students admitted to the program are required to complete SOCY 7000 (Advanced Sociological Theory), SOCY 7100 (Statistical Analysis of Survey, Aggregate and Large Data Sources), RSOC 7700 (Research Methods in Sociology), and a thesis.
-The remainder of course work is elective but must be determined in consultation with the student’s faculty advisory committee.
+Students admitted to the program are required to complete SOCY 7000 (Advanced Sociological Theory), SOCY 7100 (Statistical Analysis of Survey, Aggregate and Large Data Sources), RSOC 7700 (Research Methods in Sociology).
+Degree tracks include thesis (MS) and non-thesis (MA) options, consisting of 30 and 36 credit hours, respectively.
+The remainder of coursework is elective but must be determined in consultation with the student’s faculty advisory committee.
 Please refer to the program guide for more information.

-Students entering without a Bachelor in Sociology are generally required to take undergraduate courses in the core areas of deficiency — usually theory, methods, and statistics.
+Students entering without a BS or BA degree or requisite coursework in sociology may be required to take undergraduate courses in the core areas, such as theory, methods, and statistics.
 See the latest Auburn University Graduate Bulletin and consult with professors for information on requirements, majors, and courses.